imperialbin/imperial/README.md

 # License

 Licensed under the Mozilla Public License, Version 2.0 (the "License"); you may not use this code except in compliance with the License. \
-You may obtain a copy of the License [here](https://www.mozilla.org/en-US/MPL/2.0/) \
+You may obtain a copy of the License [here](https://www.mozilla.org/en-US/MPL/2.0/). \
-A copy of the license is available in the repository's [LICENSE](./LICENSE) file.